codeartify/axon-kafka/README.md

-# Axon Kafka — Orders & Customers Demo
+# Event-Sourced DDD with Axon and Kafka — Orders & Customers Demo

 A multi-service event-driven architecture using Event-Sourced DDD Aggregates from the **Axon Framework** with **Kafka** for inter-service event-based communication and **PostgreSQL** for Axon Event Store and Read Model Projections.